linkedin/Spyglass/README.md

 Testing
 -------

-We use the Robolectric framework coupled with Mockito for our unit tests.
-You can run them via the `gradle clean test` command.
+You can run the tests via the `gradle clean test` command.

 Contributions
 -------------